waitaha/waitaha/ADDING_A_DEVICE.md

 ## Debugging

 You may add the `debug` fragment to your `configs` file to install some utilities for debugging into the initramfs.

+## Kernel requirements

+Qualcomm kernels should take note to enable `CONFIG_QRTR` and support the in-kernel pd-mapper implementation.
+WiFi requires both the in-kernel `qrtr-ns` and `pd-mapper`.